jackiehjm/stx-docs/doc/source/security/kubernetes/centralized-oidc-authentication-setup-for-distributed-cloud.rst

 -----------------

-For a distributed setup, configure the **kube-apiserver**, and **oidc-auth-apps** independently for each cloud, SystemController, and all subclouds.
+For a distributed setup, configure the **kube-apiserver**, and **oidc-auth-apps** independently for each cloud, System Controller, and all subclouds.
 For more information, see: